 Due to the small size of the zoo (a paltry 13.5 acres), it primarily specializes in taking care of small animals.
 This wasn’t always the case as in the 19th century, this zoo was home to Zarafa the giraffe.

 It’s a great place for families to visit and get to enjoy view some endangered species such as red pandas, Arabian oryx, snow leopards, white-naped cranes, orangutans, and Aldabra giant tortoises among several others.

-Admission at the Ménagerie, le zoo du Jardin des Plantes will cost you 6 euros for an adult and 4 euros for all other guests, with the exception of 3-year-old kids and below who get in free.
+Admission to the Ménagerie, le zoo du Jardin des Plantes costs 6 Euros for adults and 4 Euros for children under the age of three.

 It will take you about 7 minutes to get there from Bd Saint-Germain station.